 If you experience any such or similar pain and if the pain lasts for more than one day – do not hesitate to visit the call us at Dental emergency Cheadle.
-In the meantime – before you get the access to the doctor – you can help yourself at least a bit with the following procedures:
+In the meantime – before you get access to the doctor – you can help yourself at least a bit with the following procedures

 Use warm water to wash and rinse your mouth.
 Carefully try to remove any food particles left in your mouth.
 Use dental floss.
-Take appropriate and buyable-without-prescription pain reliever.
-Alert: do not press it against your gums or it may cause gum tissue burning!
-You can also achieve temporary pain relief by using over-the-counter antiseptic benzocaine; it should be placed directly to the irritated tooth and/or gum, but you have to be very careful when using products containing benzocaine.
+Take appropriate and buyable-without-prescription pain relievers.
+Alert: do not press it against your gums, or it may cause gum tissue burning!
+You can also achieve temporary pain relief by using over-the-counter antiseptic benzocaine; it should be placed directly on the irritated tooth and/or gum, but you have to be very careful when using products containing benzocaine.

 We at Dental emergency Cheadle can help patients 24 hours a day!
 After 6:00 PM you can reach us on 0161 428 2355.
 Contact us and book an appointment!

 Call the dental emergency helpline or out-of-hours call on 0161 768 2026